simonski/aoc/app/aoc2022/d17/blog.md

 I think the "find a pattern" happens *after* some preamble of rows.
 Additionally, a single repeating row won't be enough - I'll need a few, or quite a few (I don't know).
 So it needs to be something I can vary.
 This part I think will be a bit of stdout etc; semi-automated via tests etc.

+Tuesday 27th 0800

+Am thinking: a dequeue or buffer with a moving head and tail;
+    1. commence the buffer after some period of time (or from row 0 and let it just fill up a bit but I thinka preamble isnecessary)
+    2. fill the buffer
+    3. assume it is ain a cycle; detect by taking FINAL N rows as a key and walking FORWARD to find the key.
+    4. vary the key size until we see what we see